twigphp/Twig/doc/tags/macro.rst

         <input type="{{ type|default('text') }}" name="{{ name }}" value="{{ value|e }}" size="{{ size|default(20) }}" />
     {% endmacro %}

-Macros differs from native PHP functions in a few ways:
+Macros differ from native PHP functions in a few ways:

 * Default argument values are defined by using the ``default`` filter in the macro body;